PaulTran47/paultran47.github.io/README.md

 * Every website page is fully interactive within 2 seconds, including on 3G mobile connections.
 This speed is achieved by:
-  * remedy.css and reset.css are both preloaded and asynchronously loaded.
+  * remedy.css and reset.css are both inlined in the head tags.
     * Critical CSS for initial rendering of every page are inlined in the head tags.
-      * All non-critical CSS are preloaded and asynchronously loaded.
+      * All non-critical CSS are lazy-loaded without inline scripts, meaning no strict content security policies are violated!
   * Web fonts (i.e., JetBrains Mono) are (pre)loaded with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
   The website's fallback font, Courier New (Courier for MacOS), has been tuned